Wukun Wanambi

-Wukun Wanambi (1962 – 4 May 2022) was an Australian Yolngu painter, filmmaker and curator of the Marrakulu clan of northeastern Arnhem Land.
+Wukun Wanambi (1962 – 1 May 2022) was an Australian Yolngu painter, filmmaker and curator of the Marrakulu clan of northeastern Arnhem Land, Northern Territory.

 Biography

 Wanambi was born in Gurka'wuy as the oldest son in his family.
 His father, Mithili Wanambi, was an esteemed clan leader and renowned painter.
 Although he was born to a family of artists, he wished to be a politician growing up.

 When Mithili died in 1981, sacred clan designs could no longer be painted because no one had the authority to paint them anymore.
 It was not until 1997 that Djunggayi (caretakers and preservers of clan knowledge) taught Wanambi the designs.
 Wanambi then began painting and created for the Saltwater Country exhibition, re-introducing motifs that had not been painted since his father's death.
 From this point on, he became a highly renowned artist, dedicated to honouring his father and ancestry through his art.

-He died in Darwin on 4 May 2022.
+He died in Darwin on 1 May 2022.